Monthly statistics on the international trade in goods, February 2019

 Finnish Customs, Statistics

-Both export volume and export prices continued to rise in February
+Both export volume and export prices rose in February

-The value of Finnish exports of goods increased by nine per cent in February according to international trade in goods statistics provided by Finnish Customs.
-The value of Finnish exports was 4.8 billion euros.
-Export prices increased by 2.4 per cent and export volume increased by 6.9 per cent.
-In January-February exports increased by 11 per cent.
+The value of Finnish exports of goods increased by seven per cent in February year-on-year, according to international trade in goods statistics provided by Finnish Customs.
+The value of Finnish exports was slightly over 5.1 billion euros.
+Export prices rose by 2.5 per cent and export volume by 4.5 per cent.
+In January-February, the value of exports increased by nine per cent year-on-year.

-The value of imports increased by nine per cent in February and was 5.1 billion euros.
-Both import prices and import volume increased by 5.3 per cent.
-In January-February the total import value increased by six per cent compared to the previous year.
+The value of imports increased by one per cent in February and was slightly over 5.2 billion euros.
+Import volume increased by 0.6 per cent and import prices by 1.5 per cent.
+In January-February, the value of imports declined by one per cent.